gustavo11/syntenia/README.md

 gff2graph_ort_projections_no_contractions.pl [--RBH | --RBH_CALHOUN | --OMCL ] --orts <file> --chrom_list <file> --gff_list <file> --fasta_list --out <file> [--help]

 ```
-* **--RBH,--RBH_Calhoun,--OMCL ** - those flags indicates the format of the orthologous clusters file that will be used when rendering projections.
+* **--RBH,--RBH_Calhoun,--OMCL** - those flags indicate the format of the orthologous clusters file that will be used when rendering projections.
-See  a description of each format with --help.
+See a description of each format below.

 * **--orts** - orthologous clusters file that will be used when rendering projections.
-See format with --help.
+See format with below.

 * **--chrom_list** - list of chromosomes or scaffolds to be rendered.
-See format with --help.
+See format below.

 * **--fasta_list** - file listing the path of GFF files (annotation) associated with each genome that will be rendered